We need to talk about something very serious: my love for the late, great Rosemary Clooney.

 Rosemary is absolutely among the most intense of my lady crushes, and for good reason.
 She was lovely and charming with an assertive confidence and seemingly effortless talent.
 The Cloones (yes, I really call her that) possessed the most knee-weakening smile in the business, in my opinion, yet I’ve never been able to put my finger on exactly what it is that made her so irresistibly wonderful.
 To be so cute, so sophisticated, and so compelling takes a special something that can’t be mimicked or taught, and Rosemary had it.

 Some probably recognize her only from White Christmas, but she was oh so much more.
 Rosemary was one of the most successful singers of her time, an A-lister sustaining close friendships with the likes of Bing Crosby, Frank Sinatra, Billie Holiday, and Bob Hope, to name a few.
 She also had a nephew named George; maybe you’ve heard of him.
-If I’d been born in the era this old soul belongs in, I’d like to think I’d have made it been and befriended her, too.
+If I’d been born in the era this old soul belongs in, I’d like to think I’d have befriended her, too.

 Unfortunately Rosemary died in 2002, almost a decade before I came to understand her glory, so I never had the honor of meeting her.
-On of the top items on my bucket list is to visit the Rosemary Clooney House in Augusta, KY someday.
+One of the top items on my bucket list is to visit the Rosemary Clooney House in Augusta, KY someday.
 It’s a charming house overlooking the Ohio River where she lived out her final years with her love.
 It’s been turned into a museum celebrating the life, career, and legacy of the one and only Rosemary Clooney.
 I’m making it a goal to get to Augusta, KY a year from now, either for her next birthday or mine.

 2 sprigs fresh rosemary, plus extra for garnish